alok722/namaste-javascript-notes/README.md

 ## ❓ what it is

-> This repo maintains my version of javascript notes which I learnt from famous [Namaste Javascript Youtube Series](https://www.youtube.com/watch?v=pN6jk0uUrD8&list=PLlasXeu85E9cQ32gLCvAvr9vNaUccPVNP&index=1&ab_channel=AkshaySaini) by Akshay Saini.
+> This repo maintains my version of javascript notes which I learned from the famous [Namaste Javascript Youtube Series](https://www.youtube.com/watch?v=pN6jk0uUrD8&list=PLlasXeu85E9cQ32gLCvAvr9vNaUccPVNP&index=1&ab_channel=AkshaySaini) by Akshay Saini.

 <br>